se-for-sci/se-for-sci.github.io/content/week9/compiled.md

 # Intro to compiled languages

-Please use the jupiter notebook in this directory to follow the lecture notes.
+Please use the jupyter notebook in this directory to follow the lecture notes.
 Here is a brief outline of what we will discuss in the jupyter notebook.

 ## Using numba in python